Updated May 25, 2023

 - Brings out results in most of the scenarios.

-Type of clustering makes the big difference when data is being presented, Hierarchical clustering being more informative and easy to analyze is more preferred than partial clustering.
+The type of clustering makes a big difference when data is presented; hierarchical clustering being more informative and easy to analyze, is preferred over partial clustering.
 And it is often associated with heat maps.
-Not to forget attributes chosen to calculate similarity or dissimilarity predominantly influences both clusters and hierarchy.
+Not to forget, attributes are chosen to calculate similarity or dissimilarity predominantly influence clusters and hierarchy.

 This is a guide to Hierarchical Clustering.
-Here we discuss the introduction, advantages of Hierarchical Clustering and Common Scenarios in which Hierarchical Clustering is used.
+Here we discuss the introduction, advantages, and common scenarios in which hierarchical clustering is used.
 You can also go through our other suggested articles to learn more–